 Download and use as a checklist with reflective prompts to strengthen your own or your team’s capacity to show up and evoke impact with integrity in times of change.

-Emily was born Camden, London, to a Swedish immigrant single mum and spent her first formative years in a highly culturally and ethnically diverse setting.
+Emily has been exposed to and ‘sat with’ systemic issues around race, racism, privilege and injustice her whole life.
+She was born in Camden, London, in the late 1970s to a Swedish immigrant single mum and spent her first formative years in a highly culturally and ethnically diverse setting.
+As a baby, Emily and her mum lived in a bedsit in a shared house with a Black British family.
 Her first memory of Father Christmas was of him as a Bangladeshi man.
 Emily’s mum worked with refugee families and in Children’s Homes in inner city London, and since she had no access to child care opportunities, Emily joined her at work.
-For a while, Emily had an older Black British foster sister too.
+For a while, Emily had an older Black British foster sister called Debbie.
+She was very often the only white child in the community of children of which she was a part.

-Emily moved to Sweden with her mum as child and as a teenager became involved with, and led, antiracism youth work in her local town through her school and council-initiated networks.
+Emily moved to Sweden with her mum as a child and as a teenager became involved with, and led, antiracism youth work in her local town through her school and council-initiated networks in the 1990s.

 In contrast, on her father’s side, Emily is of British Colonial descent.
 Emily’s grandmother was born in Zimbabwe to Scottish sheep-farmers.
 Her grandfather came from a poor English background but won a scholarship to Cambridge University to study law.
-As many young British men of his time who sought adventure and travel, Emily’s grandfather joined the colonial service in the final days of the British Empire, and served in several African countries as a high-ranking colonial officer.
-He spoke Zulu and Emily’s father spoke Swazi and Swahili before being sent to Britain as a child to attend boarding school.
+As many young British men of his time who sought “adventure, a good job and travel”, Emily’s grandfather joined the colonial service in the final days of the British Empire, and served in several African countries as a high-ranking colonial officer.
+He spoke Zulu and Emily’s father spoke Swazi and Swahili before being sent to Britain as a child to attend boarding school, thousands of miles away from his parents.

 In this process, she came to see, feel and understand first hand and close up, the deeper psychological workings of the system of white supremacy, the colonial mind and its intimate links with narcissism, perfectionism, patriarchy and extractive economies and behaviours.

-Between 2003-2015, Emily worked as a learning researcher and Access, Diversity and Inclusion consultant in the Arts & Cultural Sector, deeply rooted in the convention of the rights of the child and the Human Rights Convention.
+Between 2003-2015, Emily worked as a learning researcher and Access, Diversity and Inclusion enabler in the Arts & Cultural Sector, deeply rooted in the Convention of the Rights of the Child and the Human Rights Convention.
 She worked across the U.K and Scandinavia contributing to a number of large scale change projects, self-evaluation initiatives, conferences and trainings such as “Access for All”, “Inspiring Learning for All”, “Belonging – the Voices of London’s Refugees”, “The West Indian Front Room”, “Kultur och Fritid för Alla”, “Vidgat Deltagande”, “In this curriculum I don’t exist”, “In between two worlds – London teenagers’ ideas about Black History, Belonging and being British” to name a few.
-She worked on the ground with a wide range of marginalised communities as well as with leaders and directors, facilitating necessary and brave conversations challenging the status quo.
+She worked with a wide range of marginalised communities as well as with leaders and directors holding white privilege, facilitating necessary and brave conversations challenging the status quo.

-Emily has also worked across many cultures and languages around the world from Sri Lanka to South Africa, Costa Rica and India to Romania and Denmark, continuously reflecting on, challenging and healing white saviour tendencies.
-She has come to observe how white supremacy and racism works differently in different countries depending on context and history.
+Emily has worked across many cultures and languages around the world from Sri Lanka to South Africa, Costa Rica and India to Romania and Denmark, continuously reflecting on and challenging white saviour tendencies.
+In this process has come to observe how white supremacy and racism works differently in different countries depending on context and history.

-Emily is a highly skilled coach and space-holder with many years experience of creating safe spaces for accountability, healing, integration and growth to take place.
+Emily is a skilled and fiercely loving coach and space-holder with many years experience of creating safe spaces for accountability, healing, integration and growth to take place.

 She is dedicated to her own ongoing learning, healing and unlearning of covert white supremacy.
-Examples of this are continuous learning from a wide range of anti-racism educators, authors and activists from the UK, Sweden and the USA, programmes such as “Racism- reveal to Heal”, Allyship Activation, Me & White Supremacy and Decolonising Yoga.
-She is currently reading the Good Ally by Nova Reid and learning from Indigenous wisdom keepers such as Lyla June Johnston and Paninnguaq Nuunu Heilmann, and Intersectional Activists such as Leah Thomas.
+Examples of this are continuous learning from a wide range of anti-racism educators, authors and activists from around the world.

-This bio has not been written with the intention of centring Emily in the context of Me & White Supremacy, but to transparently share about her background, values, skills and experience in order for you to make a conscious decision to choose her as a space-holder you feel comfortable with, or not.
+This bio has not been written with the intention of centring Emily in the context of Me & White Supremacy, but to transparently share about her background, values, skills and experience in order for you to make a conscious decision to choose her as a space-holder, or not.